gridscale/terraform-provider-gridscale/website/docs/r/paas.html.md

 The following arguments are supported:

 * `name` - (Required) The human-readable name of the object.
-It supports the full UTF-8 charset, with a maximum of 64 characters.
+It supports the full UTF-8 character set, with a maximum of 64 characters.

 * `service_template_uuid` - (Required) The template used to create the service.